 The Cross Cultural Health Immersion to Ghana, Africa integrates western health practices with folk medicine that is integral in providing culturally competent health care to all groups.
 Cross cultural health immersion is an important mechanism that can increase one's awareness with respect to cultural competence.

-The program offers an immersion experience in August, enabling students to work alongside Ghana Health Service, community health educators and the community.
-Since 2008, UNE students, faculty and staff have been part of this partnership in the twin cities of Sekondi and Takoradi, Ghana, West Africa.
-Participants engage in direct health services, interprofessional collaboration, community education and academic and cross cultural exchange.
+The program offers an immersion experience in May, enabling students to work alongside Ghana Health Service, community health educators, and the community.
+Since 2008, UNE students, faculty, and professional staff have been part of this partnership in the twin cities of Sekondi and Takoradi, Ghana, West Africa.
+Participants engage in direct health services, interprofessional collaboration, community education, and academic and cross cultural exchange.